 As in many other states, licensed counselors in Oregon are known as Licensed Professional Counselors (LPCs), and counselors still in the supervision portion of the licensure process are known as Registered Interns.

 The state’s premier professional organization for LPCs is the Oregon Counseling Association, which was first organized in 1947 as the Oregon Personnel and Guidance Association for express purpose of serving and supporting professional counselors in their work.
-Licensure for LPCs in Oregon is managed by the state Board of Licensed Professional Counselors and Therapists, whose mission is to “assist the public by identifying and regulating the practice of qualified mental health counselors ....”
+Licensure for LPCs in Oregon is managed by the state Board of Licensed Professional Counselors and Therapists, whose mission is to “assist the public by identifying and regulating the practice of qualified mental health counselors ...”

 Licensure requirements for counselors in Oregon, including education, supervision, examination, fees, renewal and “licensure by reciprocity,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to aspiring LPCs in the state.

-LPC licensure in Oregon requires the completion of a graduate degree in counseling from a program approved by the Council for Accreditation of Counseling and Related Educational Programs, the Council on Rehabilitation Education or equivalent standards.
+Licensure as a professional counselor in Oregon requires the completion of a graduate degree in counseling from a program approved by the Council for Accreditation of Counseling and Related Educational Programs, the Council on Rehabilitation Education or equivalent standards.

-Human growth and development;
+Human growth and development

-Social and cultural foundations;
+Social and cultural foundations

-The helping relationship;
+The helping relationship

-Group dynamics processing and counseling;
+Group dynamics processing and counseling

-Lifestyle and career development;
+Lifestyle and career development

-Diagnosis and appraisal of individuals;
+Diagnosis and appraisal of individuals

-Research and evaluation;
+Research and evaluation

 In addition to the coursework listed above, LPC licensure in Oregon also requires the completion of a clinical/applied experience, sometimes referred to as an internship.
 This internship should consist of at least 700 clock hours with 280 hours in direct client contact.
 This is a distinct requirement from post-graduate supervision, which is also necessary for LPC licensure in Oregon.
-(See “Supervision” below for details.)

 LPC licensure in Oregon requires a passing score on either the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counselor Exam or the Certified Rehabilitation Counselor Exam.
 Additionally, aspiring LPCs must also pass the Oregon Laws and Rules Exam.